EMC executive and his GM past played key role in EMC-Dell mechanics

 Harry You, an executive vice president in charge of EMC’s corporate strategy, was instrumental in devising the structure that helped Dell afford the massive acquisition, according to people familiar with the matter who were not authorized to discuss the deliberations.

-They came up with a stock that tracks the value of VMware Inc VM.N, the virtualization software company in which EMC has an 81 percent stake.
+They came up with a stock that tracks the value of VMware Inc, the virtualization software company in which EMC has an 81 percent stake.
 Revenues of VMware, focused on cloud-based services, are growing much faster than EMC as a whole.

 The tracking stock helped boost Dell’s $24.05 per share cash offer for EMC, bringing it to $33.15 based on the value of the shares before the market opened on Monday.